-Pressure grows on Bolivia’s Morales after disputed election
+Bolivia reveals final vote results, but no winner declared

 Twenty-four hours later, the electoral body suddenly released an updated figure, with 95% of votes counted, showing Morales just 0.7 percentage point short of the 10-point advantage.

-An OAS observer mission released a statement expressing its “concern and surprise over the drastic change and difficult to justify tendency in the preliminary results.”
+An OAS observer mission released a statement expressing “concern and surprise over the drastic change and difficult to justify tendency in the preliminary results.”

+In announcing the final results Friday, the electoral agency said 0.01% votes previously voided in the Amazonian Beni region had been counted because officials were able to validate questioned ballots.
+On Thursday, the authority had said voting would have to be held again in some spots Nov.
+3, but did not involve enough votes to change the outcome.

-Morales, 59, a native Aymara from Bolivia’s highlands, became the country’ first indigenous president in 2006 and easily won the two following elections amid more than a decade of a commodities-fed economic boom in South America’s poorest country.
+Morales, 59, a native Aymara from Bolivia’s highlands, was first elected in 2006 and easily won the two following elections amid as he governed during more than a decade of a commodities-fed economic boom.
 He paved roads, sent Bolivia’s first satellite to space and curbed inflation.

-But he has faced growing dissatisfaction, especially over his refusal to accept the results of a 2016 referendum to keep limits on presidential terms.
-The country’s top court, considered friendly to the president, ruled that limits would violate Morales’ political rights as a citizen.
+Still, he has faced growing dissatisfaction, especially over his refusal to accept the results of a 2016 referendum to keep limits on presidential terms.
+Bolivia’s top court, considered friendly to the president, ruled that limits violated Morales’ political rights as a citizen.